pprkut/ApnsPHP/README.md

 - **Autoload system**, explicitly include only Autoload.php and all classes are loaded on-demand.
 - **Message class**, to build a notification payload.
 - **Push class**, to push one or more messages to Apple Push Notification service.
-- **Push Server class**, to create a Push Server with one or more (forked) processes reading from a common message queue.
 - **Log class/interface**, to log to standard output or for custom logging purpose (supports loggers implementing the PSR-3 logger interface).

 Classes hierarchy